quickthyme/graffeine/README.md

 ### Value Labels

-Out-of-the-box, there are several label options: horizontal, vertical, bar, plot, and pie.
+Out-of-the-box, there are several label options: horizontal, vertical, bar, plot, and radial.
 All labels support vertical/horizontal alignment and padding.

 ##### Gutter Labels